-You can select more than one compound from the Compound Table by holding down Ctrl (Cmd in Mac OS X) and clicking additional compounds.
+Select more than one compound from the Compound Table by holding down Ctrl (Cmd in Mac OS X) and clicking additional compounds.
 If you would like to select a range of compounds, click on the first compound and then hold down Ctrl-Shift (Cmd-Shift in Mac OS X) and click on the last compound.
-This form of multiple selection will allow you to apply colors, pins, or stars to multiple compounds simultaneously.
+Apply colors, pins, or stars to multiple compounds simultaneously.